 In fact, there are not many options to fix Face ID hardware issue.
 Probably there is only one way… but let’s see.

 Take the iPhone to Apple Store and make a guarantee claim.
-And I think this is the best solution.
+I think this is the best solution.
 Unfortunately, it will be only acceptable, if your iPhone is still under one year Apple’s warranty and not physically damaged.
-You can check the warranty on this page by entering the serial number.
+You can check the warranty on this page by entering the serial number of your device.

 In case there is no Apple Store in your town, it’s possible to sent the phone by post.
 To do this you will need to contact Apple Support (over the phone or on-line chat) and arrange everything prior posting.
 Moreover, Apple will provide you with packaging instructions and a return envelope for free.

-Here is what I did, when Face ID stopped working on my iPhone.
-I live in Ukraine and there no Apple Stores available at all.
-A friend of mine helped me to arrange the delivery to one of the European’s Apple Stores.
-The phone was accepted as a guarantee case by Apple technician, so that should mean the phone will be repaired or replaced… Hopefully!
+This is exactly what I did, when Face ID stopped working on my iPhone.
+I live in Ukraine, and there is no official Apple Support available at all.
+A friend of mine helped me to arrange the delivery to Poland to one of Apple official representative Stores.
+The phone was accepted as a guarantee case, so that should potentially mean the iPhone will be repaired or replaced… Hopefully!

-Take the iPhone to local phone-repair shops.
-This is a bad lottery.
+Take the iPhone to local third party phone-repair shop.
+This is a gamble.
 The issue of “Face ID is Not Available” is still insufficiently studied.
-The phone repair technician can only check connection and ribbon cables for damage.
-Any trial to substitute Face ID internals will make it even worse.
+The phone repair technician can only check connections and ribbon cables for damage.

 iPhone specialists from China had figured out that all Face ID components (IR camera, Dot Projector and Flood Illuminator) are unique for each iPhone… they are tight to a certain motherboard the same way Touch ID was.